InioX/matugen/README.md

 ```

 ## Usage
-Assuming you are in the root of this project
+Assuming you are in the root of this project:
 ```shell
 # Dark theme
 poetry run python matugen/main.py /path/to/wallpaper/